About toys and games for children

 Toys and games for preschoolers

-Your preschooler is likely to enjoy anything that they can use for play-acting, like a toy tool box, old mobile phone or dress-up clothes.
+Your child will probably like anything that they can use for play-acting, like a toy tool box, old mobile phone or dress-up clothes.
 Your child’s imagination can turn cardboard boxes into many things, including a toy stove, letter box, car or boat.

-You can make musical instruments with household objects – for example, plastic jars filled with rice or pasta can be used as shakers.
-Unbreakable bowls turned upside down become drums when your preschooler has a wooden spoon to bang with.
+You can make musical instruments with household objects.
+For example, plastic jars filled with rice or pasta can be used as shakers.
+Or unbreakable bowls turned upside down become drums if your child has a wooden spoon to bang with.

-Quiet play activities are good for when your child needs some downtime.
+Quiet games and activities are good for when your child needs some downtime.
 Use paints, crayons and pencils for drawing and scribbling, or try paper and glue for collage.
-Books and stories, simple board games and puzzles, or construction toys are good for these times too.
+Books and stories, simple board games and puzzles are good for these times too.

-Outdoor equipment – like a tricycle, cubbyhouse, sandpit or swings (with an adult nearby) – will keep your preschooler busy and active.
+Outdoor equipment – like a tricycle, cubbyhouse, sandpit or swings (with an adult nearby) – will keep your child busy and active.
 Balls are fun to throw, hit or kick.

-Even if your school-age child is keen on the latest electronic device, classic and basic toys will always be popular.
+Even if your child is keen on the latest electronic device, classic toys and hands-on activities will always be popular.
 These include board games, books, art supplies, construction sets, jigsaw puzzles and outdoor toys like balls, cricket sets, bikes, skipping ropes and so on.

 Computer games and apps are also popular with this age group.
-That’s fine – it’s all about helping your child achieve a healthy approach to screen time.
-This means balancing screen use with other toys and activities that are good for development, like outdoor play, pretend play, reading and social play.
+That’s fine – it’s all about helping your child achieve a balanced approach to screen time and digital technology use.
+This means balancing digital technology use with other toys and activities that are good for development, like outdoor play, pretend play, reading and social play.

-When choosing the right toys for your family, it helps to consider your child’s interests and stage of development, as well as your family values.
+When choosing the right toys for your family, it helps to consider your child’s age and interests and your family values.